Hammarn/1MB335/Lab4.md

 Open [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html) in your browser.
 On the left hand side of the page under 'FASTA file(s) to annotate' click 'Upload files', and select the appropriate file (your error-corrected, circularized, reoriented .fasta file from Session 3).

-Next, click the appropriate boxes to indicate that this is a circular genome and select the correct sequence source (mitochondrial).
+Next, click the appropriate boxes to indicate that this is a circular genome and select the correct sequence source (**mitochondrial**).
 We suggest leaving the rest of the options available on the left hand side at their default settings.

 Next, in the middle section of the page under “BLAT Reference Sequences” click “Add NCBI refseq(s)” which will open a new tab where you can select species that are similar to the one you are annotating (closely related species are the best).
 Refer to the table in Session 3 to know which species to choose.
 Leave the rest of the options in the middle section unselected.

 Then, click the button to indicate you have read the disclaimer and hit “Submit”.
 The program should only take a few moments to run and will produce several files.
 We are currently interested in downloading the GenBank file.

 Next, open this file in your text editor and take a look at the file produced.
-At this time, we suggest deleting the notes that GeSeq automatically inserted.
-Search your document for “note=” and delete the entire line.
-We also suggest looking for duplicated entries.
+We suggest you look for duplicated entries in your file.
 GeSeq uses multiple references and depending on how the researcher’s annotated their genomes there might be features named rps3 and RPS3 (for example), both of which are the same feature but GeSeq treats them as separate.
 Go ahead and delete any redundant features that are duplicated, as again, this is the easiest stage of the annotation to perform this action.
-You might notice that you have gene, CDS, exon and intron lines for a given feature (i.e., cox1).
-Delete any lines that say exon and intron and only save the lines that contain information for gene, CDS, tRNA or rRNA.
+You might notice that you have gene, CDS, exon and intron lines for a given feature (i.e., cox1). **Delete any lines that say exon and intron** and only save the lines that contain information for gene, CDS, tRNA or rRNA.
 If you were to submit your annotation to NCBI, having all of these duplicated entries would be causing issues.

 This is a list of the features that are most likely present in your mitochondrial genome.
 Sometimes the names of the genes might differ (for example for the rRNA).
 In that case you can google or search on NCBI before asking the teaching assistants.
+Depending on your species all or very few of them might be present at this stage.

 ***Table 1.
 Features of the mitochondrial genome.***